PrasannaAdiga/spring-cloud-with-netflix/README.md

           }
       }
     ```
  - Use the spring provided interceptor HandlerInterceptor to get the complete access over any request before it reaches a controller, or after controller return a response and before it render view, or after the view rendered completely.
-We can ususally set start time in the preHandle method and check for the endtime in afterCompletion method to find total time taken for an REST API to execute.Also we can set unique traceId for each request in the prehandle method and later in the afterCompletion method we can remove these traceId
+We can usually set start time in the preHandle method and check for the end time in afterCompletion method to find total time taken for an REST API to execute.Also, we can set unique traceId for each request in the prehandle method and later in the afterCompletion method we can remove these traceId
  - Interceptor to work, it must registered in InterceptorRegistry.
-For this spring provides a configurer class WebMvcConfigurer, addInterceptor method where new interceptors can be registered in the order
+For this spring provides a configurer class WebMvcConfigurer, addInterceptor method where new interceptors can be registered in the order.
- - Each Interceptor can also configured to get activated only for specific set of URL's
+ - Each Interceptor can also configure to get activated only for specific set of URL's
  - ClientHttpRequestInterceptor to work, it must be set as interceptor to RestTemplate by using restTemplate.setInterceptor method
  - OncePerRequestFilter to work, it must be set as filter to FilterRegistrationBean by using its setFilter method

+### Spring Security
+To provide authentication, authorization
+ - Add the dependency 'spring-boot-starter-security'
+ - By default, spring security generates a password while running the server.
+The default username is 'user'.
+Both of these can be configured through a property file
+ - Also, by default spring security enables form based and http basic authentication based authentication flow
+ - The above behaviour can be customized by extending the WebSecurityConfigurerAdapter class and overriding it's methods
+ - In the above custom class, we can configure Authentication Manager to read the user credentials and roles either from in memory or from databases through custom UserDetailsService and UserDetail classes
+ - Also, we can configure which all APIs can be permitted to access and which all APIs are restricted to access
+ - APIs which are restricted to access, needs a valid username and password to access.
+ - Once Authentication is successful, we can restrict accessing each APIs only through a valid Role.
+This process is called authorization
+ - We can configure authorization either in the configuration class or at each class/method level through @PreAuthorize or other annotations
+ - Also, we can write custom exception handler logic for Unauthorized and Access Denied exceptions

 ### Spring Docs OpenAPI
 To automate the generation of API documentation
   - Add the dependencies 'springdoc-openapi-ui' and 'springdoc-openapi-webmvc-core'